Claim: A woman contracted breast cancer from carrying a cell phone in her bra.

 "These young breasts in the early evolution are more sensitive to changes that might lead to cancer," Bailey said.

 Other breast cancer specialist are now speaking out as well.
-Dr. John West says men who keep their phones in their shirt pockets are also at risk.

 The wireless industry, meanwhile, denies any problem, citing a lack of scientific evidence that cellphones cause breast cancer.